-How to Build a Brick Wall
+How to Build a Brick Wall: Your Step-by-Step Guide

+Wondering how to build a brick wall yourself?
 Follow our step-by-step guide to bricklaying, from mixing mortar to getting a good-quality finish

 Articles by Build It magazine